ykmuw/automl/README.md

 # Output view and metrics
 * Users can review their uploaded CSV files in the summary view.
-* Quality columns show them how input data look.
+* Quality columns show how input data looks like.
 * After ML modeling, area under the curve (AUC), precision, recall, and accuracy values are displayed.
-* For Spark in Local, SHapley Additive exPlanations (SHAP) is generated in histgram by clicking the ML model names, so that users can figire which category values impact the most in the ML modeling.
+* For Spark in Local, SHapley Additive exPlanations (SHAP) is generated in histogram by clicking the ML model names, so that users can figure which category values impact the most against the target value in the ML modeling.
 SHAP is a method of explaining individual predictions.
 A positive SHAP value means a positive impact on prediction.
-In AutoML, SHAP values are converted to absolute values, and displayed in a histgram.
+In AutoML, SHAP values are converted to absolute values, and displayed in a histogram.
 ![shap](images/automl_shap.png)